Is Microneedling Better than Botox?

 Overall GlowEarly glow plus buildingSubtleMicroneedling

-Texture and pore size sit in the surface layer story, so Botox does not change them.
+Texture, pore removal of visible debris, and pore size sit in the surface layer story, so Botox does not change them.
 Acne scars also need skin remodeling, so microneedling can help when you do a series.
-For glow, microneedling can give an early brightness, then it keeps building as collagen improves.
+For glow and a more youthful appearance, microneedling can give an early brightness, then it keeps building as collagen improves.

 Use the table as a direction, not a promise.
 Then use the timeline below to plan around your schedule, like a client dinner on Las Olas or a weekend trip down to Hollywood Beach.